Offaly school delayed again as project goes back to drawing board

 Seamus Bennett, Principal, reviews drawings for the new school in 2014 with Kennedy Fitzgerald Architects

-Plans for a big redevelopment of Portarlington's secondary school are going back to the drawing board for a third time.
+Plans for a big redevelopment of an Offaly secondary school are going back to the drawing board for a third time.

 The Department of Education and Skills has given an update on the status of plans to build a new home for Coláiste Íosagáin which serves big parts of Laois and Offaly.

-The latest change in plan is that the school, located on the Offaly side of the town, will not be built to accommodate 1,300 students.
+The latest change in plan is that the school, located on the Offaly side of the town, will now be built to accommodate 1,300 students.

 The downside is that the project remains at the first stage of development for more than five years since a design time was appointed.
 It marks the third attempt at design since 2014.
 Kennedy Fitzgerald Architects began work on designs in April of that year.